20 Most Commonly Asked Interview Questions & The Perfect Answers

-First be sure to send the employer a thank-you note; not only will they appreciate the gesture, but it will keep you on the company’s radar.
+Be sure to send the employer a thank you note; not only will they appreciate the gesture, but it will keep you on the company’s radar.
 Then try and sit tight until decision day.
-If you still haven’t heard back by the agreed date however, then it might be time to put in a personable, professional call or email.
+If you still haven’t heard back by the agreed date then it might be time to put in a personable, professional call or email.

 Feeling nervous?
 Check out our our advice on how to keep calm before your interview.